-The practice of artist and filmmaker Althea Thauberger (born in Saskatoon, SK, Canada; lives in Vancouver, BC, Canada) is primarily concerned with the use of performative and collaborative processes in the production of new forms of social documents.
-Thauberger’s local and international projects involve long-term negotiations, co-operations, and collaborations with individuals, communities, and institutions in processes of their own representation.
+The practice of artist and filmmaker Althea Thauberger (born in Saskatoon, SK, Canada; lives in Vancouver, BC, Canada) is primarily concerned with the use of performative and collaborative processes in social documentary forms.
+Thauberger’s local and international projects involve long-term negotiations, co-operations, and collaborations with individuals, communities, and institutions.
 Currently, Thauberger is Assistant Professor in the Department of Art History, Visual Art & Theory at the University of British Columbia, Vancouver.

 Location: Small Arms Inspection Building